epfl-ada/ada-2021-project-escouade/README.md

-# How big is the impact of public opinion on the film industry?
+# What can people sayings say about the film industry, and how gender affects it ?
 ## Milestone 2